Sign Up For Our

 Entries & Payment

-• Entries are accepted on a first come/first serve basis, and are limited to performance time available.
+• Entries are accepted on a first come/first served basis, and are limited to performance time available.
 The Power of Dance reserves the right to add additional competition days or move the competition location if necessary.

 • No refunds will be made for any reason.
 Credits for future competitions will be issued only for medically excused dancers.